athaigueperse/ada-template-website/README.md

 ![Seasonal bias plots](plots/seasonal5.png)

-*Seasonal Trends by Beer Style*
+#### **Seasonal Trends by Beer Style**

 To see the seasonal trends by beer style we plotted a heatmap for beer styles across seasons.

-![Seasonal bias plots](plots/seasonal2.png)

-In the heatmap, we observe that most beer styles show little color variations across seasons.
+In the heatmap below, we observe that most beer styles show little color variations across seasons.
 We understand that the predicted ratings for the beer styles are the same regardless of the season.
 The season has a small effect on the predicted ratings.
 We conclude that the seasonal changes have a small but statistically significant effect on predicted ratings.

+![Seasonal bias plots](plots/seasonal2.png)

-*Top 10 Beer Styles*
+##### *Top 10 Beer Styles*

 The line plot for the top-rated beer styles shows subtle fluctuations across seasons.
 Predicted ratings for styles like American Double/Imperial Stout and Quadruple (Quad) remain consistently high with minimal variation.